Omotenashi is Japanese.

 Then again what is Omotenashi?

-I introduce its origin and the meaning of Omotenashi here.
+I introduce its origin and the meaning of Omotenashi with my thought and experience here.

 Translation of Kurisuteru Takigawa’s Speech

-Kurisuteru Takigawa spoke in French that I add translation of English of her speech.
+Kurisuteru Takigawa spoke in French that I add translation of English of her speech here.

 We will offer you a unique welcome.